LucaBricarello/erl_assignment_2/README.md

 all rotate and detect actions work, they pubblish the detected id on a topic so that the analyze marker action can retrieve the markers id

-analyze marker action for now not working
+analyze marker action almost working, needs parameter fine tuning